We are not certified professionals. For more information about us please read our Disclaimer.

 I spent the next 6 months with a new project – making sure I wasn’t missing something.
 I made a list of everyone the Mad Fientist ever interviewed.
 Then I listened to and read through ALL of their content, in every book or blog post or podcast I could find.
 I built so many spreadsheets, and downloaded even more spreadsheets.
 Then tested the numbers using online retirement calculators.
 I was on a mission to discover the truth.
 I was obsessed!

-Since we don’t work with a financial advisor in any capacity, I hired an independent (CFP) to check my work.
-I hired that CFP to tell me I was crazy, but instead she checked our numbers and told me all of her tests returned a 99% success rate for our plan for FIRE.
+Since we had not worked with a financial advisor in any capacity, we hired an independent certified financial planner (CFP) to check our work.
+We were lucky to find a CFP who was familiar with the concepts of early retirement so we didn’t have to do anything extra to explain what we were trying to achieve.
+The real reason we hired that CFP was to tell us if we were crazy, but instead she checked our numbers and told us all of her tests returned a 99% success rate for our plan for FIRE.
 She also said that since the calculators are not designed to return a 100% success rate, and it’s prudent to leave the door open for an unforeseen black swan failure, that’s about as close as we could hope to get to “a sure thing.”

 Safe Withdrawal Rate

 The safe withdrawal rate (SWR) refers to the amount of money you can withdraw every year from your portfolio without running out of money.
-There is a ton of research out there that says withdrawing 4% annually on a portfolio that represents 25x your annual expenses “should be” safe.
+There’s a ton of research out there that says withdrawing 4% annually on a portfolio that represents 25x your annual expenses “should be” safe.
 Forever.
-If you want to read more about the SWR, I think Big ERN at Early Retirement Now does a great job of covering the concept in great detail.
-At this point I think he has 27 posts and counting on his blog relating to the SWR.
-That’s where I went when I wanted to know if 4% was really safe for us.
+After doing more research and crunching our numbers repeatedly, we decided 4% was not a number that felt safe for us.

 So What is OUR Number?